GREAT-WHU/RoadLib/README.md

 # RoadLib
-A lightweight library for instance-level visual road marking extraction, parameterization, mapping, map-aided localization, etc.
+>A lightweight library for instance-level visual road marking extraction, parameterization, mapping, map-aided localization, etc.

 ## What is this?

-This is a enhanced version of our work "Visual Mapping and Localization System Based on Compact Instance-Level Road Markings With Spatial Uncertainty" (RA-L 2022).
+This is a enhanced version of our work "Visual Mapping and Localization System Based on Compact Instance-Level Road Markings With Spatial Uncertainty" ([RA-L 2022](https://ieeexplore.ieee.org/document/9850364)).

 <div align=center>
 <img alt="" src="./assets/roadlib.svg" />
 </div>

+I have made practical modifications to the original version and hope this can serve as a reference for related research.
+A video preview is available here [[Bilibili](https://www.bilibili.com/video/BV1bp42117N1)] .

 ## What is new? (compared to the original paper)